from cellar restaurant

 The architects were Peter Celsing and Nils Tesch.
 The renovation work took 6 years and Operakällaren was reinaugurated in August 1961.
 Werner Vögeli, the then sous chef at Grand Hôtel, was considered to be the only one who could shoulder the role of Chef des Cuisines in this gastronomic temple.
 A large and by every standard very modern kitchen was built, big enough to cater for 1.000 guests at the same time.
 The opening night on 21 September 1961 was a tremendous party.
 Around thousand guests had manage to get reservations and dinner was served all over the building.
 In all areas the guests were entertained by the opera artists as well as legendary entertainer Karl Gerhard.

 Shortly after the inauguration, Werner Vögeli catered for the first time to the Swedish Court, 10 years later he was appointed Royal Chef des Cuisines.
 Alessandro Catenacci took over the Tore Wretman Restaurants Group in December 1987 and has actively cared for that Operakällaren’s trademark “Tradition & Quality” successfully has been combined with innovation and improvement.
-Today’s Chef des Cuisines Stefano Catenacci is now responsible for all banquets at the Royal Castle and Operakällaren has been appointed Purveyor to H.M. the King.
+Today, Operakällaren has been appointed Purveyor to H.M. the King.
 In 1997 Operakällaren was honoured with one star in prestigious Guide Michelin and five red ‘Couvert symbols’, crossed forks and spoons.